-The bank's capital adequacy ratios are solid and improved in 2008 as a result of decrease in risk-weighted assets reflecting mainly decrease in guarantees and satisfactory earnings.
+The bank's capital adequacy ratios are solid and improved in 2008 and Q1 2009 as a result of decrease in risk-weighted assets reflecting mainly decrease in guarantees and satisfactory earnings.
 Like other Danish bank participating in the Danish guarantee scheme, Ringkjøbing Landbobank will not pay dividend for the financial years of 2008 and 2009.
-The capitalisation of the bank has also been supported by a DKK200 million subordinated loan issued in H1 2008, a DKK300 million subordinated loan issued in 2006 and a DKK200 million hybrid core capital loan issued in 2005.
+The capitalisation of the bank has also been supported by a DKK200 million subordinated loan issued in 2006 and a DKK200 million hybrid core capital loan issued in 2005.

-The total capital and Tier 1 ratios were 16.3% and 13.0%, respectively at year-end 2008, compared to 13.0% and 11.2% at year-end 2007.
+The total capital and Tier 1 ratios were 18.3% and 14.7%, respectively at year-end 2008, compared to 16.3% and 13% at year-end 2007.
 The Tier 1 ratio without hybrid capital was 11.6% at year-end 2008.
 Excess capital above the 8% minimum requirement for the total capital ratio amounts to DKK1.25 billion or almost 9% of gross loans at year-end 2008.